jmjry/country-royale/README.md

  * To ensure my CSS code was formatted correctly, I ran it through a formatter which can be found here: [CSS Code Formatter](https://www.freeformatter.com/css-beautifier.html#ad-output)
  * To ensure my HTML code was formatted correctly, I ran it through a formatter which can be found here: [HTML Code Formatter](https://www.freeformatter.com/html-formatter.html)
  * To ensure my JavaScript code was formatted correctly, I ran it through a formatter which can be found here: [JavaScript Code Formatter](https://beautifier.io/)
+ * When discovering how to hide my radio buttons I used a reasource from [stackoverflow](https://stackoverflow.com/questions/17541614/use-images-instead-of-radio-buttons/17541916)

 ### Content